Most people can glide, but there are some limitations for age, height and weight and to fly solo you need to be fit enough to drive.

 If you are under 18 years old you need the permission of your parent or guardian.

-Please read our guidance for duty of care of young people.
+Please find out more about DSGC Junior gliding and read our guidance for duty of care of young people.

 There is no upper age limit, but fitness and mobility can be limiting factors but please see the medical requirements below.